 Using minoxidil immediately after microneedling can potentially increase the absorption of the medication and cause more burning, itching, and irritation on the scalp.
 It’s important talk to your healthcare provider about when you should resume your topical minoxidil after treatment.

 Your scalp may be more sensitive to the sun after treatment.
 Wearing sunscreen every day is recommended.
 A hat can also help protect your scalp when outdoors.

-You’ll need to follow your healthcare professional’s aftercare instructions carefully to prevent infection.
-This often involves keeping the area clean for a few days, as well as using a prescribed topical or oral antibiotic to ward off bacteria.
+You’ll need to follow your aftercare instructions carefully to prevent infection.
+Your aftercare often involves keeping the area clean for a few days, as well as using a prescribed topical or oral antibiotic to ward off bacteria.

 To offset costs and time commitments, some people choose to purchase dermarollers to self-administer microneedling treatments at home.

 While it’s tempting to buy your own dermaroller, it’s much safer to leave these devices in the hands of a licensed and experienced professional for your hair loss treatment.
 Dermatologists strongly discourage doing microneedling at home or with providers who aren’t properly trained.

-Out-of-pocket costs for microneedling can range between $200 and $700 per session, according to Dermapen.
+Out-of-pocket costs for microneedling can range from an estimated $200 to $700 per session.
 The bigger the treatment area, the more expensive each session will be.

 Microneedling generally isn’t covered by medical insurance because it’s considered a cosmetic treatment.
 However, your insurance might cover some of the costs if you’re getting the procedure done for medical purposes.

 Once you’ve found a few prospective providers, request a consultation with each one.
-You can then get a better sense of their experience, as well as the projected costs of treatment.
-A reputable microneedling provider will show you a portfolio of their work.
+You can then get a better sense of their experience, as well as the projected treatment costs.

-Talk with your doctor about all your hair growth options.
+Talk with your healthcare provider about all your hair growth options.